serviss-ventures/nicnixr-landing/NAVIGATION_SMOOTH_TRANSITION_FIX.md

 - This maintains the navigation stack and provides a smoother transition
 - Moved the success alert to show after navigation completes

-### 2. Updated Card Style and Transitions (DashboardStackNavigator.tsx)
+### 2. Disabled Animations (DashboardStackNavigator.tsx)
 - Added `cardStyle: { backgroundColor: '#000000' }` to prevent white background flash
-- Changed from `forHorizontalIOS` to `forFadeFromBottomAndroid` for fade transition
+- Set `animationEnabled: false` to disable all animations completely
-- Reduced animation duration to 150ms for a snappier feel
+- Wrapped entire navigator in a black View container for extra safety
-- Added specific transition settings for PlanDetail screen
+- This provides instant navigation without any transition effects

 ### 3. Improved Navigation Flow
 - Navigate immediately after starting the plan
-- Show success alert after a 300ms delay to ensure smooth transition
+- Show success alert after a 300ms delay to ensure navigation completes
-- This prevents the alert from blocking the navigation animation
+- This prevents the alert from blocking the navigation

 ## Result
-The navigation from Plan Detail back to Dashboard now uses a smooth fade transition without any white screen flash, providing a much better user experience.
+The navigation from Plan Detail back to Dashboard is now instant without any animations or white screen flash.
+While less visually appealing than animated transitions, this approach completely eliminates the white flash issue.

 ## Technical Details
 ```typescript